About Wave Drawer

 How it works

-Your drawn waveform (512 samples) is converted to Fourier coefficients via DFT, then used to create a Web Audio API PeriodicWave.
+Your drawn waveform is taken into 512 samples, the lines are converted [1][2] to points and then used to create a Web Audio API PeriodicWave.
 This means the browser’s oscillator natively plays your custom shape at any pitch.
-Drawing updates the waveform in real-time.
-Sustain and harmonize.
+Drawing updates the waveform in real time.
+Sustain and harmonize help “kinda” make it ok to listen to.

 Keyboard shortcuts